 This, in effect, is what the city’s policy toward low-level drug crime was prior to 2023, when Davison and then-mayor Bruce Harrell pushed to change city law to empower SPD to start arresting people for simple drug possession and public use.

-Although Barnes insisted that the policy hasn’t changed, he didn’t do himself any favors by issuing what read to many officers as a directive to no longer arrest people for drug use and simple possession but instead refer them straight to LEAD.
+Although Barnes insisted that the policy hasn’t changed, he also referred to “this change” in the same email email.
+Many officers interpreted Barnes’ contradictory memo as a directive to no longer arrest people for drug use and simple possession but instead refer them straight to LEAD.

-Apparently, the police chief didn’t bother seeking information or feedback from the organization that runs LEAD, Purpose Dignity Action, before emailing officers about the change in policy, and he exaggerated the policy change by portraying as a kind of blanket amnesty for misdemeanor drug crime.
-LEAD has criteria for eligibility; it wouldn’t make sense for them to take on every single person ever arrested for using or possessing drugs, nor is it something the PDA could easily afford; LEAD had to stop taking on non-arrest-related “community” referrals in 2024 due to budget constraints.
+The police chief didn’t bother seeking information or feedback from the organization that runs LEAD, Purpose Dignity Action, before emailing officers about the change in policy, and he exaggerated the policy change by portraying as a kind of blanket amnesty for misdemeanor drug crime.
+Even if the PDA wanted to take on “all charges related to drug possession and/or drug use” they couldn’t afford to.
+LEAD had to stop taking community referrals into the program after the drug law passed in 2023, and a $5 million budget boost last year will only fund another 500 to 600 slots in the program this year.

 Barnes also misstated the criteria for LEAD eligibility, saying people arrested for selling or delivering drugs are ineligible for the program; in fact, LEAD began as an effort to benefit this specific group of people, who were cycling through courts and jail without getting any assistance for the underlying issues that were causing them to earn a living through illegal means.
 LEAD still serves people accused of selling up to 7 grams of drugs, which means almost anyone involved in low-level drug sales is eligible for the program.